 When will the schedule of workshops be available?

-WOCHA will work to increase access and success for historically underrepresented/underserved populations.
-This outcome aligns with the Inclusive Excellence Framework, an initiative designed to help the university incorporate diversity efforts into core functions.
-In doing so, students are better served by the educational benefits of diversity.
+WOCHA will work to increase access and success for historically underrepresented/underserved populations; this outcome aligns with the Inclusive Excellence Framework, a framework designed to help the university incorporate diversity efforts into the core of its function, so MU students can be served by the educational benefits of diversity.

-In the short term, WOCHA benefits the campus and the broader community as participants engage in campus and community service.
-In the long term, participants will use the skills and values they developed throughout the program to positively impact their respective careers and communities.
+In the short term, WOCHA benefits the campus and the broader community as participants engage in campus and community service, one of the five pillars of WOCHA.
+In the long term, participants will use the skills and values they developed through their participation in WOCHA to positively impact their respective careers and communities.